Myanmar violence, Ukraine war loom over ASEAN meetings

 Blinken has criticized ASEAN for not doing enough on Myanmar, formerly known as Burma.
 The resumption of judicial executions in late July, when the military-led government hanged four political prisoners, has driven a stronger backlash against its military rulers, with Malaysian Foreign Minister Saifuddin Abdullah condemning the act as a “crime against humanity.”

-New sanctions are being considered and Abdullah said ahead of the meetings that the group should consider scrapping or revising its five-point consensus.
+New sanctions are being considered and Saifuddin said ahead of the meetings that the group should consider scrapping or revising its five-point consensus.
 He said ASEAN’s special envoy also needs to meet with the National Unity Government, a shadow civilian administration established outside Myanmar, to help develop a new political framework.

 “The end game is a democratic, inclusive and just, peaceful and harmonious, prosperous Myanmar whose civil and political rights are guaranteed by the constitution,” he said.